After you leave

 “This work was carried out with the support of the Diamond Light Source, instrument XXX (proposal XX12345)”

-- Diamond employees named on as co-investigators on proposals for beamtime at Diamond should be included amongst the list of authors.
+- Diamond employees named as co-investigators on proposals for beamtime at Diamond should be included amongst the list of authors.

 - The inclusion of the local contact in the list of authors has to be decided on a case-by-case basis.
 The decision to include a local contact in the list of authors signifies that the person provided more than routine technical support.
 If the success of the experiment rested upon creativity, ingenuity or persistence of the local contact, possibly late into the evening/night, then inclusion on the list of authors would be fair recognition.
 Another indicator would be if the local contact provided substantial help with data analysis and interpretation.

-- If the contribution of a member of Diamond staff does not justify inclusion in the list of authors, then a note indicating the support received from Diamond should appear in the acknowledgement of the publication resulting from an experiment at Diamond.
+- If the contribution of a member of Diamond staff does not justify inclusion in the list of authors, then a note indicating the support received from Diamond should appear in the acknowledgements of the publication resulting from an experiment at Diamond.

 Ø Publication of research results in open access journals is strongly encouraged.
 In case of joint publications involving facility staff, open access publication is a requirement from the EU.